 Tony Lawson - Chair

-Tony has been a member of the CHF Board since 2010 and as Chair since 2014.
-He was reappointed as Chair at the November 2016 Board meeting.
+Tony has been a member of the CHF Board since 2010 and Chair since 2014.
+He was re-elected as Chair at the November 2017 Board meeting.

 Tony strives to operate at strategic levels in policy forums and meetings conducted by and with CHF, always promoting enhanced consumer participation and engagement in every encounter.

 Tony continues to ensure the development and maintenance of sound, respectful and productive relationships with key stakeholders.
 Tony also seeks to make strong contributions to health consumer matters in other settings, including as a Board member of the Australian Council on Healthcare Standards.
 Tony is also a member of the Private Health Ministerial Advisory Committee.

 Tony has managed not for profit organisations and was Chair of the SA peak consumer health body for six years.
 He has undertaken many health consumer participation projects and produced many reports and published articles on health issues including two co-authored articles in Heart Lung Circulation relating to equitable standards for cardiovascular care for Aboriginal and Torres Strait Islander People.

 Tony has extensive experience in managing and implementing governance frameworks in a diverse range of organisations both as a leader and independent adviser.
 Overall, he has been involved at the highest levels in consumer health for over a decade and continues to strive to provide decisive and strategic leadership to CHF representing the interests of Australian healthcare consumers.

 Jo Watson was appointed to the CHF Board in 2012, and has been Deputy Chair since 2014.
 She was re-elected Deputy Chair at the November 2017 meeting.